yuliaraitsyna/health-app/README.md

 # Health App

+### Warning
+This application only provides .xml format imported from Health application.

 ## Description
 This app analyses health data such as heart rate gathered from apple watch.
 Can also be used with certificated Health Kit via Apple Developer permission.